dmbarbour/wikilon/docs/ABC_Minimalist.md

 Repeatedly evaluating with closed gates, taking a snapshot, then continuing can support program animation with a lot more structure than rendering on quota, and provides the same benefits of 'logging' but with a lot more available context.

+*Aside:* I am tempted to avoid support for 'logging' gates entirely, in favor of program animation.
+However, logging might offer an easier start.

 ## Concerning Performance

 ABC will be impractical unless it also performs competitively.
 Ideally, it should perform well even in the short or mid term, at least for some critical areas like: floating point numbers, linear algebra, binary data processing, scalable parallelism.
 Performance concerns also include data entry and extraction (for efficient integration), and type checking and compilation.